NETWAYS/gitlab-training/day2/03_CI/04_Gitlab_Pipelines.md

 Try it out with the trainer.

-!SLIDE smbullets
+!SLIDE
-# GitLab Pipelines: Triggers
+# GitLab Pipelines: Triggers and Rules

 We can use the `trigger` keyword to start other pipelines:

-* Multi-project pipeline
+* Multi-project pipeline or Child pipeline

-* Child pipeline
+We can use the `rules` keyword include or exclude jobs.

 Example: